The best castle stays in the UK

 Peckforton Castle, Cheshire

 From its quintessential villages to Chester’s ancient city walls, 1,000-year-old cathedral and the oldest racecourse in Britain, Cheshire exudes historic charm.
 In the heart of the county’s rolling countryside sits Peckforton Castle – a truly magical abode in which to reside.
 You might even recognise it from the movies – Robin Hood, Sherlock Holmes and Doctor Who have all featured its stunning vista.
-Marvel at the exquisite architecture, walk around the castle grounds, read books, play games and pamper yourself at the spa.
-You won’t regret the signature Superfood Facial (you’ll be glowing into spring).
+Marvel at the exquisite architecture, walk around the castle grounds, read books and play games.
 When hunger calls, head to the 2010 brasserie for light bites and cosmopolitan classics.
 It’s in the castle’s former scullery and retains many of its original features.
 Feeling romantic?
 Request a table in the courtyard and enjoy al fresco dining.
 For a gastronomic extravaganza featuring classical French and modern British cuisine, visit the hotel’s supreme 1851 restaurant.

 High Life says: Get behind the wheel!
 You don’t have to be a motoring enthusiast to enjoy Peckforton’s exhilarating off-road driving experience.
-Navigating your way through beautiful Cheshire countryside in a brand-new Land Rover is the perfect adventure to kick-start the year.
+Navigating your way through beautiful Cheshire countryside in a brand-new Land Rover is the perfect way to explore the grounds and beyond.

 Château Rhianfa, Anglesey